-The 33rd Annual Northern Short Course (NSC) will be held March 13 – 15, 2014, in Warwick, RI.
+The 34th Annual Northern Short Course (NSC) will be held March 12 – 14, 2015, in Fairfax, VA.
 This three-day event is packed with more than two dozen workshops on a variety of topics relevant to professionals and students in the field of visual journalism.
 Learn from and network with industry leaders, as they share their work and discuss what makes them successful.
 Choose from a variety of workshops and lectures on topics such as business practices, multimedia, lighting, and more.
 Sign up for one-on-one portfolio reviews from top photo editors and photographers.
 Meet manufacturers and suppliers of photographic equipment, presenting the latest technology available.
 You won't find a more diverse conference - there's something for everyone!
 Register now!

-Save the date for the NSC Contest Awards and NPPA Annual Awards reception, Saturday March 15, 2014 at the Crowne Plaza Hotel in Warwick, RI following the conclusion of the 2014 NSC.
+Save the date for the NSC Contest Awards and NPPA Annual Awards reception, Saturday March 14, 2014 at the Hyatt Fairfax, Fairfax, VA following the conclusion of the 2015 NSC.

 Follow the Northern Short Course on Facebook and Twitter throughout the year!